Skip to main content

 Research Interests & Areas

 Andrew Hartman's first book, Education and the Cold War: The Battle for the American School, was published by Palgrave Macmillan in 2008.
 Hartman’s second book, A War for the Soul of America: A History of the Culture Wars, was published by the University of Chicago Press in 2015 and has been widely reviewed in popular and academic journals ranging from The Wall Street Journal and New Republic to the American Historical Review and Reviews in American History.
 A second edition of A War for the Soul of America, with a new conclusion, was published in 2019.
-Hartman's third book, Karl Marx in America, will be published by the University of Chicago Press in Spring 2025.
+Hartman's third book, Karl Marx in America, was published by the University of Chicago Press in 2025 and has already been widely reviewed in several popular magazines, including The Nation, The Baffler, Foreign Policy, and The Los Angeles Review of Books.

-Hartman won Illinois State University's Outstanding University Researcher Award in 2020.
+In 2026, Hartman was named Distinguished Professor.
+In 2020, he won Illinois State University's Outstanding University Researcher Award in 2020.
 He is also the winner of two Fulbright Awards.
 Hartman was the Fulbright Distinguished Chair in American Studies at the University of Southern Denmark for the 2013-14 academic year, and he is the Fulbright British Library Eccles Center Research Scholar for the 2018-19 academic year.
-He is an editorial advisor for the University of Chicago Press, and is an Organization of American Historians (OAH) Distinguished Lecturer for the 2015-2021 period.
+Hartman is an editorial advisor for the University of Chicago Press, and has been an Organization of American Historians (OAH) Distinguished Lecturer since 2015.
 He was the founding President of the Society for U.S. Intellectual History (S-USIH), and he wrote for the Society’s award-winning blog from 2007 until his retirement from the blog in 2018.

 Hartman has been published in a host of academic and popular venues, including the Washington Post, Baffler, Chronicle of Higher Education, American Historian, Journal of American Studies, Reviews in American History, Journal of Policy History, Salon, Jacobin, Bookforum, and In These Times.